-Segment Reporting
+Segment Reporting and Geographical Information

 We are engaged solely in the discovery and development of medicines in the field of cellular metabolism.
 Accordingly, we have determined that we operate in one operating segment.
+For segment and geographical financial information, see Note 2, Summary of Significant Accounting Policies, to the financial statements appearing elsewhere in this Annual Report on Form 10-K, which are incorporated herein by reference.